 6-A (3) Academic Freedom

-Just as the University is committed to securing for its students, faculty and staff a safe educational and work environment free of harassment, it is equally committed to maintaining academic freedom as declared in Section 3-B (1)(a) of Chapter 3.
+Just as the University is committed to securing for its students, faculty and staff a safe educational and work environment free of harassment, it is equally committed to maintaining academic freedom as declared in Section 3-B (1)(a).
 Our academic community also recognizes that when harassment is committed against students or faculty it threatens their academic freedom.

 The University recognizes that students are exposed to thought-provoking ideas as part of their educational experience, and some of these ideas may challenge their beliefs and may lead a student to claim that an educational experience is offensive.
 Therefore allegations of harassment that arise in the educational context will be considered in keeping with the University’s commitment to academic freedom.
 The educational experience may include, for example, lectures, dialogues, assigned materials, and student assignments, and visual or written material as well as speech.
 The faculty member should carefully consider the class climate and ground rules around academic discourse, so that student learning is promoted but students are not unreasonably exposed to conditions in which harassment could easily arise.

 6-A (4) Advice and Counseling

 A faculty member who is either a responding party or a reporting party under these policies may seek advice from the Academic Senate President and the Senate Committee on Faculty Rights and Responsibilities, recognizing that such communications are not confidential or legally privileged.
 Mediation and grievances are not available as a substitute for the process explained in this policy, and students who report sexual harassment by faculty will not be required to resolve the problem directly with the responding party.
 Advisers may be present as provided in Section 6-E (3) and parties to grievances or dismissals before the Committee on Tenure Appeals under Section 6-G may have legal counsel participate as provided in Chapters 7 and 8.